cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

   total: "0"
 ```

-It seems nothing has changed.
-Starport only created a message, but you did not implement what actions the chain should undertake when it receives this message.
-That is the object of the next section.
+It looks like nothing has changed.
+Starport only created a message, but you did not yet implement what actions the chain should undertake when it receives this message.
+That's what you'll take care of in the [next section](./create-handling.md).

 ## Next up